 Nelson Jacquay, who has lived here for 46 years, says Tinmouth’s community spirit is what he loves most about the town.
 For a small town, there is no shortage of residents who volunteer, lend a helping hand and support their neighbors.
 “We are a kick-ass little community because we maintain a larger than average critical mass of community volunteers,” he says.
 “We deal with our issues, and we know how to support and celebrate each other.”

 Land conservation and education are issues that Tinmouth residents care deeply about, and they are enthusiastic about potluck suppers and town meetings.
-Tinmouth hosts the annual SolarFest sustainability conference and music festival each summer, and there are regular musical performances at the Tinmouth Old Fire House.
+Tinmouth hosts the annual SolarFest sustainability conference and music festival each summer (update: the event is on hiatus), and there are regular musical performances at the Tinmouth Old Fire House.

 To answer some of my questions about the town, Nelson sent me a DVD, “Tinmouth, Vermont: Diverse Community in the Landscape,” which was produced in 2005.
 Dozens of townspeople were interviewed, talking about why they enjoy living in a rural community like Tinmouth.
 They described having a sense of comfort and belonging, and how Tinmouth is a safe, welcoming, beautiful, secure and loving place to live.

 One local resident put it this way: “There are a lot of roads you can take in life, and I’ll take a country road any day.”

 Me, too.
 Especially if it leads to Tinmouth.

 **If You Go: Town of Tinmouth